ghste/QueensPuzzle/README.md

 * Board sizes from 4 to 9

     * `<4` has no valid N-Queens solutions
-    * `>9` above 9×9, the tiles shrink below Apple’s 44pt minimum tap target, making the board hard to use on an iPhone
+    * `>9` above 9×9, the tiles shrink below Apple’s guideline of 44pt minimum tap target, making the board hard to use on an iPhone

 * Tap to add/remove queens